 In case you wondered about storing homemade lime juice, its place is in the fridge too.

 Shelf Life of Limes

-Fresh, whole limes will keep for a week on the countertop up to about 2 weeks in the pantry.
-If you decide to refrigerate them, the fruits should last about a month in good shape, and maybe even a few weeks more if you go all in a keep them in a sealed bag.
+Fresh, whole limes will keep on the countertop for a week and up to about 2 weeks in the pantry.
+If you decide to refrigerate them, the fruits should last about a month in good shape, and maybe even a few weeks more if you go all in and keep them in a sealed bag.

 |Whole lemons||1 – 2 weeks||4 – 6 weeks|

 Please note the periods above are estimates only.

 How to Tell If Limes Have Gone Bad

 Let’s start with the obvious signs of bad limes.
 Those include the presence of blueish-grey specs of mold, brown spots, or wrinkly or mushy rind.
 If either one is present, throw the lime out.

 The rind of a fresh lime is bright green and somewhat firm, so if the changes you see are quite significant, the lime might already be past its prime.